A great way to get outdoors, stay active and help others is to volunteer for outdoor non-profits, government organizations and ministries.

-I volunteer once a month for a horse rescue that’s 30 minutes from my home.
-For about two hours, I lug hay and grain to the various corrals, scoop out stalls and haul manure away, clean and fill water troughs, and whatever else is on the agenda for that morning.
+I volunteered monthly for a local horse rescue a couple years ago, for 1-1/2 years.
+I lugged hay and grain to the various corrals, scooped out stalls and hauled manure away, cleaned and filled water troughs, and whatever else was on the agenda for that morning.

-It gets me around horses (I love horses).
-It gets me off my rear and on my feet (when I sit a good part of my day it feels great to work hard for awhile).
-It gets me outside and around new people.
+It got me around horses (I love horses).
+It got me off my rear and on my feet (when I sit a good part of my day it feels great to work hard for awhile).
+It got me outside and around new people.

 My whole family has volunteered many times for a non-profit ministry in northern Minnesota.
 We’ve helped plant, weed and harvest in their large gardens.
 We’ve helped maintain their campground.
 We’ve helped split and stack their winter firewood supply.

 Back in my 20s I volunteered for two summers there when they used to run 2-week youth camps.
 I was a counselor one summer and co-director the other.